Towards Healthcare

 Al has numerous advantages, but there are also security and privacy concerns that need to be taken into account.
 The potential for hacking of data is one of the main hazards.
 Large volumes of highly confidential patient data are created, received, stored, and transmitted by healthcare providers.
 They become targets for online fraudsters and data security and privacy issues present challenges for the AI cardiology market.
 Combining these factors prevents The cardiology market from adopting AI widely.

-In 2021, North America, about 16.3 million Americans who are 20 years of age or older have coronary artery disease (CAD), which is 7% of the population.
-The condition afflicts 8.3 % of men and 6.1% of women.
+Coronary artery disease (CAD) is the most common type of heart disease in the U.S., according to the Centers for Disease Control and Prevention (CDC).
 Heart disease-related medical costs are predicted to soar in the United States, from $126.2 billion in 2010 to $177.5 billion in 2040, a 41% increase.
 A robust healthcare system, the quick uptake of cutting-edge products, and the region's growing number of new artificial intelligence (AI) product approvals by regulators are some of the factors driving this upward trend.

 • In September 2023, ACC collaborated with Serv Medical, a Singapore-based big healthcare data and AI company, to innovate cardiovascular care through digital therapeutics and increase medical experience in the developing market.